-A secured loan is a personal loan where the borrower offers an asset, called “collateral,” in order to obtain the loan.
+A secured loan is a personal loan where the borrower offers an asset, known as “collateral,” in order to get the loan.
 If the borrower doesn’t repay the loan, the lender will keep the collateral to recover their loss.

 Examples of secured loans include auto loans, mortgages, pawn shop loans, and secured credit cards.
 These loans can be accessed either online or at physical locations.